 At this stage, you have a right to set aside that decree if you had sufficient cause to remain absent in the court.
 You should immediately move an interlocutory application (IA) for setting aside/restoration of the ex-parte decree.

-If you have sufficient reason for non-appearance or absence before the court, then you can move an IA under Order 9 Rule 13 of the Code of Civil Procedure(CPC) for setting aside the ex-parte decree.
+When the defendant had sufficient reason for non-appearance before the court, he can move an IA under Order 9 Rule 13 of the Code of Civil Procedure(CPC) for setting aside the ex-parte decree.

-Prefer an appeal against the ex-parte decree.
+Prefer an appeal against the ex-parte decree

 Order 9 Rule 13 of the CPC, empowers the Court to set aside the ex-parte decree when the applicant shows “sufficient cause” for his absence.

-In Raj Kishore Pandey v. the State of U.P., [(2009) 2 SCC 692] the Supreme Court is held that whether the applicant has made out sufficient cause or not in the application for restoration, the court is required to look at all facts pleaded in the application.
+In Raj Kishore Pandey v. the State of U.P., [(2009) 2 SCC 692] the Supreme Court is held that whether the applicant has made out sufficient cause or not in the application for restoration, the court is required to look at all facts pleaded in the petition.

 You have two options against the ex-parte decree.
 Either you may move a petition for setting aside the decree or file an appeal against that decree.